Advanced Organic Chemistry: 1H NMR spectrum of butanoic acid CH3CH2CH2COOH

-Interpreting the H-1 hydrogen-1 NMR spectrum of butanoic acid (butyric acid)
+Interpreting and explaining the H-1 hydrogen-1 NMR spectrum of butanoic acid (butyric acid)

 H-1 proton NMR spectroscopy - spectra index